About-France.com

 Je pense que c'est un architecte !

-I think he's / it's an architect.
+I think he's / she's / it's an architect.

-Je pense qu'il est médecin.
+Je pense qu'il / elle est médecin.

-I think he's a doctor.
+I think he's / she's a doctor.

 (Note this difference)